[Photo via VCG]

 Internet-based Test: From 9:00, December 19, 2025 to 24:00, January 15, 2026

 This trial exam covers levels 1 to 6.
-For levels 3 to 6, candidates will need to register for the speaking test at the same time.
+For levels 3 to 6, candidates need to register for the speaking test at the same time.
 Scores will be released on March 14, 2026, and candidates can log into the Chinese Tests Service Website (www.chinesetest.cn) to check their results.
 Score reports are valid for two years.
 Please note that there will be no analysis report provided for the trial test result.

 (Source: CCTV News App)